What is rehabilitation?

 5. Have you discussed strategies to increase your exercise or activity level with your therapist?

 For CFS/ME rehabilitation, small increases, for example 10% from the baseline are commonly used.
-This is typically followed by a period of days or weeks before the next increase.
+This is typically followed by a period of days or weeks before the next increase is considered.

 6. Do you understand that you may experience a mild, acceptable increase in symptoms following your increase in exercise?

-This increase in symptoms is common, but should settle after a week or two at your slightly higher level of exercise/activity.
+This increase in symptoms is common, but should settle after a week or two at your slightly higher level of activity.
 This increase in symptoms should feel acceptable to you.
 It is important to realise that rehabilitation is not aimed at relieving symptoms in the short term: it is aimed at making gentle progress with function.
-However, people that do well with rehabilitation tend to report fewer symptoms in the longer term.

 7. Have you discussed a setback plan with your therapist?

-Setbacks or relapses are fairly common for people with CFS/ME, and can be triggered by a range of factors including too-rapid increases in physical activity, mental activity or stress.
+Setbacks or relapses are fairly common for people with CFS/ME, and can be triggered by a range of factors including too-rapid increases in physical activity, cognitive or emotional activity, stress, poor sleep, acute infection, seasonal and environmental factors.
 If you experience a setback during your rehabilitation, have you agreed a plan with your therapist about how you will adapt/reduce your activity?

 8. Is your rehabilitation focused on your personal goals?